britnidesigns/rkdevelopment/wp-content/plugins/profile-builder/readme.txt

 12. Role Editor

 == Changelog ==
+= 2.8.9 =
+* Added Private Website functionality
+* Added a plugin notice for Private Website
+* Removed from the admin menu the pages that have a tab on the settings page

+= 2.8.8 =
+* We no longer allow users to login with username is is set to login with email. added 'wppb_allow_login_with_username_when_is_set_to_email' filter to still allow it
+* Small css changes

+= 2.8.7 =
+* Secupress plugin compatiblity when activating "Move the login and admin pages"
+* Fixed issue with content restriction and url redirect if url was missing 'http'
+* Select2 now offers a labels tag in the Userlisting
+* Small css change
+* Reimplemented the deactivation feedback poll

 = 2.8.6 =
 * Implemented a tabbed settings interface
 * Content restriction activated setting is now in the Content Restriction tab